J.W.P. Peters: Boer War

 By early 1900, Peters was a Major and served as second-in-command of the 7th Dragoons as they embarked for service in South Africa.
-He was appointed to the Staff of the 4th Cavalry Brigade as the Brigade-Major, serving in that capaicty from May 26 to July 25, 1900, fighting at the Battle of Thaba 'Nchu, Battle of Zand River, Battle of Doornkop, and the Battle of Diamond Hill.
+He was appointed to the Staff of the 4th Cavalry Brigade as the Brigade-Major, serving in that capacity from 26 May to 25 July 1900, fighting at the Battle of Thaba 'Nchu, Battle of Zand River, Battle of Doornkop, and the Battle of Diamond Hill.

 He fought bravely at the Battle of Thaba 'Nchu in April 1900, with the regimental history of the 7th Dragoons stating: "The conspicuous gallantry shown by Captain Haig brings to mind the cool manner in which Major Peters fought the machine gun earlier in the day [at Thaba 'Nchu], sighting and firing it himself without cover and under a heavy fire."

-At the end of July 1900, Peters was appointed as the District Commissioner for Middelburg, serving in that capacity until November 20, 1900.
+At the end of July 1900, Peters was appointed as the District Commissioner for Middelburg, serving in that capacity until 20 November 1900.
 He proved himself a very capable staff officer and administrator and was soon appointed to the staff of General John Maxwell, the Military Governor of Pretoria.
 Peters served as Assistant Military Governor of Pretoria, also working as assistant to the superintendent of native affairs, from November 1900 until the end of the war in May 1902.
 He was lauded as an efficient and successful administrator and "distinguished himself for his administrative capacity."

 Peters was involved in the administration of various concentration camps and the scorched earth policies around Pretoria, and was involved in the issue of removing natives from their villages to the camps.
 In a letter from Peters dated 14 October 1901, he stated that "General Kitchener ordered all native stads, or villages, to be destroyed and the inhabitants removed to refugee camps".
 This had quite an effect on the conduct of the war, and eventually contributed to the Boer surrender.

 Later Service

 Following the peace in South Africa in 1902, he was posted to Hong Kong and Egypt, retiring from the Army in 1911.

-On the outbreak of the First World War in August 1914, Peters was placed on active service and attached to the Staff of the Deputy Assistant Adjutant and Quarter Master General (D.A.A. & Q.M.G.) on September 14 with the rank of Major.
-He served with the D.A.A. & Q.M.G. until March 2, 1916.
-For his services in the First World War as a staff officer, Peters was mentioned in dispatches four times and award the Distinguished Service Order on January 14, 1916, as well as the Order of the British Empire.
+On the outbreak of the First World War in August 1914, Peters was placed on active service and attached to the Staff of the Deputy Assistant Adjutant and Quarter Master General (D.A.A. & Q.M.G.) on 14 September with the rank of Major.
+He served with the D.A.A. & Q.M.G. until 2 March 1916.
+For his services in the First World War as a staff officer, Peters was mentioned in dispatches four times and award the Distinguished Service Order on 14 January 1916, as well as the Order of the British Empire.